LoveDuckie/impression-image-tool/README.md

 #### Renaming the Project

-To rename the project (e.g., change the package name from `python_tool_template` to something else):
+To rename the project (e.g., change the package name from `impression_image_tool` to something else):

 ```sh
 ./rename.sh new_project_name